samiralam/rules-compendium/docs/dmg/8-bastions/index.md

 - **Corridors, Ramps, and Staircases.** A facility can contain one or more corridors, ramps, or staircases leading to other facilities in the Bastion.
 These features are free.

 - **Defensive Walls.** A character can add defensive walls around their Bastion.
 A defensive wall is 20 feet high and may include a walkway along its top, with a means to access it (such as a ladder or lift).
 Each 5-foot square of defensive wall takes 10 days to build and costs 250 GP.
-If a character’s Bastion is completely enclosed by defensive walls and it comes under attack (see “[Bastion Events](#BastionEvents)” at the end of this chapter), reduce by 2 the number of dice rolled to determine how many Bastion Defenders are lost in the attack.
+If a character’s Bastion is completely enclosed by defensive walls and it comes under attack (see "[Bastion Events](#BastionEvents)" at the end of this chapter), reduce by 2 the number of dice rolled to determine how many Bastion Defenders are lost in the attack.

 - **Doors and Windows.** Each facility comes with one or more doors and shuttered windows, placed wherever the player sees fit.
-See “[Doors](/sources/dnd/dmg-2024/dms-toolbox#Doors)” in [chapter 3](/sources/dnd/dmg-2024/dms-toolbox) for kinds of doors to choose from, including locked doors, secret doors, and portcullises.
+See "[Doors](/sources/dnd/dmg-2024/dms-toolbox#Doors)" in [chapter 3](/sources/dnd/dmg-2024/dms-toolbox) for kinds of doors to choose from, including locked doors, secret doors, and portcullises.
 These features are free.

 ### Combining Bastions